Donate

 Automatic Voter Registration

 Automatic voter registration is a policy that modernizes the voter registration process by automatically registering eligible voters through their interactions with state agencies, most commonly when people apply for or renew their driver’s licenses.
-Automatic voter registration helps to make sure that every eligible voter has access to vote, as well as strengthening the security and accuracy of our election systems.
-Our scoring distinguishes between front-end and back-end AVR; in front-end AVR systems the voter is given an opportunity to opt-out of being registered at the time of the relevant agency transaction, while in back-end systems designated agencies such as state DMVS systematically send information from relevant transactions to state election authorities.
-The voter is then automatically registered (or registered in pending status) before being given an opportunity to opt-out at a later time, usually through the mail.
+Automatic voter registration helps ensure that every eligible voter has access to vote and strengthens the security and accuracy of our election systems.
+Our scoring distinguishes between Secure AVR and Partial AVR.
+In Secure AVR systems–sometimes referred to as “back-end AVR” – designated agencies such as state DMVs systematically send information from relevant transactions to state election authorities.
+Once the voter’s eligibility is confirmed, the voter is then automatically registered (or registered in pending status) before being given an opportunity to opt-out at a later time, usually through the mail.
+Secure AVR systems are more efficient and effective at registering eligible voters, keeping registration records accurate, and registering only U.S. citizens to vote.
+In Partial AVR systems–sometimes called “front-end AVR” – the voter is given an opportunity to opt-out of being registered at the time of the relevant agency transaction.
+Partial AVR is an improvement over traditional registration systems but is relatively less efficient than Secure AVR.

 United States Map